 23 built-in tools.
 Permission modes: Ask, Plan, Act.
 The agent clarifies low-confidence prompts before running, which cuts down on wasted loops on ambiguous tasks.

 Pricing is a one-time purchase: $79 Personal (2 machines) or $149 Pro (5 machines).
 No monthly fee, no credit tiers, no inference fees from Bodega One.
 Your API keys, your inference costs.
-Beta opens May 2026, full launch July 6, 2026.
+Beta is live now.
+Full launch coming later this year.

 Full comparison: Bodega One vs Kilo Code.